master-of-zen/Av1an/README.md

 *   [PySceneDetect](https://pyscenedetect.readthedocs.io/en/latest/) used for spliting video by scenes and running multiple encoders.

-*   Both Video and Image encoding* (Single frame to .ivf, can be viewed by videoplayer)
+*   Both Video and Image encoding* (Single frame to .ivf, can be viewed by videoplayer).

-*   Resuming encoding without loss of encoded progress
+*   Resuming encoding without loss of encoded progress.

-*   Simple and clean console look
+*   Simple and clean console look.

-*   Automatic determination of how many workers the host can handle
+*   Automatic determination of how many workers the host can handle.

-*   Building encoding queue with bigger files first, minimizing waiting for last scene to encode
+*   Building encoding queue with bigger files first, minimizing waiting for last scene to encode.

-*   Both video and audio encoding option with FFmpeg
+*   Both video and audio encoding option with FFmpeg.

-*   Logging of progress of all encoders
+*   Logging of progress of all encoders.

-And many more to go..

 ## Install on Windows